Interactive Public Speaking Activities and Games for Students

 Commercial Act

-Public Speaking is all about persuading and selling a concept, you should hone your advertising and organizational skills to be the best you can be.
-In this public-speaking game make a one-minute ad on anything you have in your house.
-Record yourself explaining what makes it unique, how it can improve people's lives and why everyone should have it in their possession.
+Public speaking is all about persuading and selling a concept, so you should hone your advertising and organizational skills to be the best you can be.
+In this public-speaking game, make a one-minute ad about anything you have in your house.
+Record yourself explaining what makes it unique, how it can improve people's lives, and why everyone should have it.

 Tongue Twister

-One of the most important exercises to improve oratory skills is Tongue Twister.
-Like many public speaking games this one is also fun to play.
+One of the most essential exercises for improving oratory skills is Tongue Twister.
+Like many public speaking games, this one is also fun to play.
 The speaker selects a twister from a box and must pronounce the printed sentence three times without faltering over any syllables.
-Many students like to be competitive and therefore practice it at home to beat their friends in this game.
+Many students like to be competitive and practice it at home to beat their friends in this game.

-An example of a tongue twister is: “She sells sea-shells by the seashore.”
-Practicing twisters is a great exercise to control speech problems or even stammering.
-It not only improves one’s communication skills but also improves their pronunciations.
-It can also be practiced right before an important event such as webinar/seminar or talk show where one is expected to be a decent speaker facing a room full of audience.
+An example of a tongue twister is: “She sells seashells by the seashore.”
+Practicing tongue twisters is a great exercise to control speech problems or even stammering.
+It not only improves one’s communication skills but also improves pronunciation.
+It can also be practiced right before an important event such as a webinar/seminar or talk show, where one is expected to be a decent speaker facing a room full of audience.
 This will also increase one’s confidence.

 Impromptu Game

-In this game, you simply stand out in front of a group of friends and someone gives you something to say on the spot.
+In this game, you stand out in front of a group of friends, and someone gives you something to say on the spot.
 It might be a topic, a sentence, a single word, or anything else, and the speaker is required to speak for five minutes on or utilizing the impromptu.
-It's engaging and entertaining to play, and helps individuals build confidence and become wittier.
+It's engaging and entertaining to play and helps individuals build confidence and become wittier.
 For instance, one can be asked to speak on Independence Day for at least four to five minutes.
-Without any prior preparation he/she has to speak on the topic.
+They have to talk about the topic without prior preparation.

 Much of what it takes to be a successful public speaker is the ability to tell stories.
-Teaching students how to come up with stories on the fly would improve their conversational skills.
-If we want to educate individuals to be excellent speakers, we need to practice speaking on a regular basis and make it enjoyable.
-That's where technique enters in leading to emergence of such interesting public speaking activities and games for students.
+Teaching students how to create stories on the fly would improve their conversational skills.
+If we want to educate individuals to be excellent speakers, we need to practice speaking regularly and make it enjoyable.
+That's where technique enters, leading to the emergence of enjoyable public speaking activities and games for students.